 - BC1.
-The IPSASB's IFRS Convergence Program is an important element in the IPSASB's work program.
-The IPSASB's policy is to converge the accrual basis IPSASs with IFRSs issued by the IASB where appropriate for public sector entities. - BC2.
-Accrual basis IPSASs that are converged with IFRSs maintain the requirements, structure, and text of the IFRSs, unless there is a public sector-specific reason for a departure.
+The International Public Sector Accounting Standards Board (IPSASB)'s International Financial Reporting Standards (IFRSs) Convergence Program is an important element in IPSASB's work program.
+The IPSASB's policy is to converge the accrual basis International Public Sector Accounting Standards (IPSASs) with IFRSs issued by the International Accounting Standards Board (IASB) where appropriate for public sector entities. - BC2.
+Accrual basis IPSASs that are converged with IFRSs maintain the requirements, structure and text of the IFRSs, unless there is a public sector specific reason for a departure.
 Departure from the equivalent IFRS occurs when requirements or terminology in the IFRS is not appropriate for the public sector, or when inclusion of additional commentary or examples is necessary to illustrate certain requirements in the public sector context.
 Differences between IPSASs and their equivalent IFRSs are identified in the "comparison with IFRS" included in each IPSAS. - BC3.
-In May 2002, the IASB issued an exposure draft of proposed amendments to 13 IASs1 as part of its General Improvements Project.
-The objectives of the IASB's General Improvements Project were "to reduce or eliminate alternatives, redundancies and conflicts within the Standards, to deal with some convergence issues and to make other improvements."
+In May 2002, the IASB issued an exposure draft of proposed amendments to 13 International Accounting Standards (IASs) as part of its General Improvements Project.
+The objectives of the IASB's General Improvements project were "to reduce or eliminate alternatives, redundancies and conflicts within the Standards, to deal with some convergence issues and to make other improvements."
 The final IASs were issued in December 2003. - BC4.
-IPSAS 7, issued in May 2000, was based on IAS 28 (Reformatted 1994), "Accounting for Investments in Associates," which was reissued in December 2003.
-In late 2003, the IPSASB's predecessor, the Public Sector Committee (PSC), actioned an IPSAS improvements project to converge where appropriate IPSASs with the improved IASs issued in December 2003. - BC5.
+IPSAS 7, issued in May 2000 was based on IAS 28 (Reformatted 1994), "Accounting for Investments in Associates" which was reissued in December 2003.
+In late 2003, the IPSASB's predecessor, the Public Sector Committee (PSC), actioned an IPSAS Improvements Project to converge where appropriate IPSASs with the improved IASs issued in December 2003. - BC5.
 The IPSASB reviewed the improved IAS 28 and generally concurred with the IASB's reasons for revising the IAS and with the amendments made.
-(The IASB's Bases for Conclusions are not reproduced here.
-Subscribers to the IASB's Comprehensive Subscription Service can view the Bases for Conclusions on the IASB's website at http://www.iasb.org).
-In those cases
+(The

 The International Accounting Standards (IASs) were issued by the IASB's predecessor, the International Accounting Standards Committee.
 The Standards issued by the IASB are entitled International Financial Reporting Standards (IFRSs).
-The IASB has defined IFRSs to consist of IFRSs, IASs, and Interpretations of the Standards.
+The IASB has defined IFRSs to consist of IFRSs, IASs and Interpretations of the Standards.
 In some cases, the IASB has amended, rather than replaced, the IASs, in which case the old IAS number remains.